Apply for PCC funding

 - Download and complete the Application Form.
 Read the Guidance Notes to help you.
 When completed, please email to email@example.com

-- The next scheduled funding meeting will decide if your application has been successful and what is the most appropriate type of funding.
-They will also decide if the application meets the PCC’s key objectives.
+- The next scheduled funding meeting will decide if your application has been successful.
+In addition, the meeting will decide the most appropriate type of funding for your project.
+It will also decide if the application meets the PCC’s key objectives.

 - You will be updated about the outcome.
 If you have been successful, we will confirm how much funding you will receive based on your original application request.
-We will provide you with all of the resources needed to tell people about the PCC grant.
+In addition, we will provide you with all of the resources needed to tell people about the PCC grant.
 This includes logos for your website and official documents

 Progress and Budget Reporting

-If you have received PCC funding, you must give us a Progress Report to tell us how funding has been used.
+If you have received PCC funding, you must give us a Progress Report to tell us how you have used funding.

 You must also update us as to how spend is progressing midway through the funding period by completing the Budget Return Form.